Changing the Direction of Research to Solutions and/or Treatments for Neurodegenerative Diseases By Dr. Vincent Tedone M.D.

 I’m a medical doctor who has been involved in investigational medicine since 2007.
 Investigational medicine means I review all of the research that’s been done on neurodegenerative diseases and I use my knowledge of the human body and clinical experience to connect the dots between the many research studies.

-Each study has its own purpose and conclusions, etc. When we put those conclusions together and connecting those dots…this reveals a new set of hypotheses that could lead to groundbreaking research in a new direction.
+Each study has its own purpose and conclusions, etc. When we put those conclusions together and connect those dots…this reveals a new set of hypotheses that could lead to groundbreaking research in a new direction.

 You can think of scientific studies as trees.
 Each study is a single tree…but when you put them all together, you can construct a whole forest.
 To cure diseases, we need to focus on the forest and not just the individual trees.
 This is the main difficulty and often forgotten in the world of medical research.